More retail troubles

 Lunch was at the Crystal Room.
 A haughty and cavernous restaurant located on the top floor of The Wanamaker building.
 Christmas season had arrived.

 I’ll bet we all have stories

 The department store ignites magic.
 But they stopped innovating.
 Retail troubles hit them like a runaway monorail.
 Today, they are shriveling on the vine like old pumpkins that no one picks.
-Shriveled and desiccated relics of a mightier past.
+Shriveled relics of a mightier past.